-The Homeless Management Information System staff requires each HMIS Member Agency to enter client level data based on the most current HMIS Data Standards.
+The Homeless Management Information System staff requires each CDB Member Agency to enter client level data based on the most current HMIS Data Standards and Comparable Database Manual.

 Required data collection is based on the most current revision of the HUD Homeless Management Information System (HMIS) Data Standards.
 Every project entering into HMIS must adhere to the requirements set by HUD and the local Continuum of Care.
-Every project entering data into HMIS is evaluated based on the following elements: completeness; consistency; accuracy; and timeliness.
+Every project entering data into the CDB is evaluated based on the following elements: completeness; consistency; accuracy; and timeliness.
 Refer to Section on Data Quality for details.

 Providers are required to enter the following Universal Data Elements as outlined in the Appendix of this document or in the most current HMIS Data Standards Manual minimum data entry standards.
-The elements required for every person who is entered in the system are: Release of Information documented, Name (First, Last) Data Quality, Social Security Number (partial of full) Data Quality, Date of Birth Data Quality, Race, Ethnicity, Gender, Veteran Status, Disabling Condition, Project Start Date, Project Exit Date, Destination, Relationship to Head of Household, Client Location, Housing Move-in Date, and Living Situation.
+The elements required for every person who is entered in the system are: Release of Information (documented), Name (First, Last) (Data Quality), Social Security Number (partial) (Data Quality), Date of Birth (Data Quality), Race, Ethnicity, Gender, Veteran Status, Disabling Condition, Project Start Date, Project Exit Date, Destination, Relationship to Head of Household, Client Location, Enrollment CoC, Housing Move-in Date, and Prior Living Situation.